-A specialist analysis resource for CPAs and tax professionals helping clients evaluate tax-aware diversification paths — before gains are realized and before implementation decisions are made.
+A concentrated position transition CPA analysis resource for tax professionals helping clients evaluate tax-aware diversification paths — before gains are realized and before implementation decisions are made.

 Clients with concentrated appreciated positions often face a difficult question: how can they diversify without creating a large, avoidable tax shock — or a disorderly transition that is hard to explain and harder to reverse?